 POLICE EXPLORER PROGRAM

 The Alton Police Department Law Enforcement Explorers Program is aimed at educating and involving youth in police operations in an effort to interest them in a future career in the law enforcement profession.
 Through their involvement in the Explorer Program, they develop an awareness of the complexities of police service and learn valuable lessons about the criminal justice system, public service, citizenship, community, and volunteerism.
 Eligible participants must be fourteen (14) to twenty (20) years of age (before 21st birthday), maintain a C average in school, and possess no criminal record.

-The Police Explorers fall under the supervision of Private First Class Elliott Fergurson.
+The Police Explorers fall under the supervision of Police Officer First Class Elliott Fergurson.
 He can be reached at 618.463.3505.